Clinical case study

 Depression treatment should be tailored to the individual patient.
 Meet two different patients with depression.
 How would you progress their initial care?

-This activity has been accredited for 1 core points in the ACRRM PD Program for the 2017 - 2019 triennium (activity code: 7907).
+This activity has been accredited for 1 hour under the educational activity category in the ACRRM PD Program for the 2020–2022 triennium (activity: 19459)

 Two different patients with depression.
 How would you progress their initial care?